quarklang/QUARK/docs/language_reference_manual.md

 #####Keywords
 The following identifiers are reserved
 ```
-num complex frac bool string had had_multi if else while return for in len bit
+qreg num complex frac bool str if elif else while return for in len bit and or null
 ```

 #####Constants
 ######Number Constants
 Numbers are represented as either a sequence of digits or an integer part, a decimal point, a fraction part, and an optionally-signed exponent part which consists of an 'e' and a sequence of integers.
 If the decimal point and the exponent part are included then the fraction part is necessary.
-All numbers are considerred as floats.
+All numbers are considerred as floats and will be compiled down to c++'s 8-byte, double precision type.

 ######String Constants
 Strings can one or more string constants enclosed in double or single quotes.
 Individual string constants can be alphabetical characters - both lower and uppper case - and special reserved escape sequences which are composed of a backslash `\` followed by an alphabetical character.
 The following escape sequences are defined:

-- `\\\\`
+- `\\`
 - `\n`
 - `\'`
 - `\"`